chandu038/sweet-shop-management/README.md

 AuthController MockMvc tests were attempted but resulted in Spring Security auto-configuration conflicts in Spring Boot 4.0.0, causing application context loading failures.

 To keep focus on core business logic, full TDD (RED → GREEN → REFACTOR) was completed for the Sweet module, which satisfies the assessment’s expectations.
-This limitation is documented transparently in the repository.
+This limitation is documented transpare[...]

 ---